Synthetic Hydrogels for Stem Cell Propagation and Organogenesis

 Problem Addressed

 Organoids are 3D cellular structures with organ-specific cell types and microarchitecture similar to the tissue of origin.
 They are grown typically by embedding stem cells in Matrigel™, then waiting for the stem cells to self-organize and undergo morphogenesis.
 However, Matrigel™ lot-to-lot variability and its complex composition prevents researchers from fully investigating the role of the matrix in stem cell organogenesis.
 The lot variability also contributes to unpredictability in drug discovery experiments.
 Lastly, extraction of the organoids for downstream analysis (e.g. transcriptomics) is difficult.
-This novel hydrogel enables control of the mechanical and biological properties allowing researchers to investigate the role of cell-matrix interactions in organogenesis, as well as provide greater consistency between batches for drug discovery.
+This novel hydrogel enables control of the mechanical and biological properties, allowing researchers to investigate the role of cell-matrix interactions in organogenesis and provide greater consistency between batches for drug discovery.
 The inert polymer backbone of the synthetic matrix allows proteomic and transcriptomic analysis without removal of the organoid from the hydrogel.

 Advantages